 Federal circuit courts have ruled consistently that citizens have a right to film police.
 The First U.S. Circuit Court of Appeals said “[g]athering information about government officials in a form that can readily be disseminated to others serves a cardinal First Amendment interest in protecting and promoting the free discussion of governmental affairs.”
 (Photo of a man getting arrested by Flickr user A Gude taken Sept.
 9, 2008 in Alameda, California.)

-Filming police officers perform their official duties in public has becoming an emerging First Amendment issue.
-Many cases have arisen where citizens face a litany of criminal charges after attempting to videotape a traffic stop, arrest or other police activity.
+Filming police officers as they perform their official duties in public has become an emerging First Amendment issue.
+Many cases have arisen where citizens face a range of criminal charges after attempting to videotape a traffic stop, arrest or other police activity.
 The issue resonates deeply in American consciousness, particularly as videos have gone viral of police shootings of citizens.

-The U.S. Court of Appeals for the First Circuit explained that Gilk had a clearly established right to film police officers in public.
-The appeals court explained: “[g]athering information about government officials in a form that can readily be disseminated to others serves a cardinal First Amendment interest in protecting and promoting the free discussion of governmental affairs.”
-The First Circuit explained that the act of filming police officers was part and parcel of a corollary First Amendment principle – that the public has a right to receive information and ideas.
+The 1st U.S. Circuit Court of Appeals held that Glik had a clearly established right to film police officers in public.
+The appeals court explained: “Gathering information about government officials in a form that can readily be disseminated to others serves a cardinal First Amendment interest in protecting and promoting the free discussion of governmental affairs.”
+The 1st Circuit said the act of filming police officers was part and parcel of a corollary First Amendment principle — that the public has a right to receive information and ideas.

-The U.S. Court of Appeals for the Seventh Circuit reached a similar conclusion in ACLU v.
+The 7th U.S. Circuit Court of Appeals reached a similar conclusion in ACLU v.
 Alvarez, 679 F.3d 583 (7th Cir.
 2012).
 The ACLU of Illinois filed a challenge, seeking an injunction against the government enforcing a wiretapping law that would prohibit the recording of police officers in their official duties.
 The ACLU contended that the First Amendment protected the right to film and record.
-The appeals court agreed, explaining that “[c]riminalizing all nonconsensual audio recording necessarily limits the information that might later be published or broadcast—whether to the general public or to a single family member or friend—and thus burdens First Amendment rights.”
+The appeals court agreed, explaining that “[c]riminalizing all nonconsensual audio recording necessarily limits the information that might later be published or broadcast — whether to the general public or to a single family member or friend — and thus burdens First Amendment rights.”

 Another issue that has not been fully fleshed out by the courts concerns the relationship between the right to record and various privacy laws.
 (Kaminski, 167-68).Send Feedback on this article